Quantum geodesic flows and curvature: Quantum geodesics on the fuzzy sphere

-The simplest solution is again $X^i\in \R1$ as before but this time, as $\del_jX^i=0$ we have that the $X^i$ are also constant in time.
+The simplest solution is again $X^i\in \R1$ as before, but this time, as $\del_jX^i=0$, we have that the $X^i$ are also constant in time.
 So the velocity field is any fixed $\vec X\in \R^3$.
-In this case if we look for flows of the form $e=\psi^ix_i$ as we did before, we need $\dot{\vec \psi}=-\vec X\times \vec\psi$, which evolves over time to a rotation about an axis along $\vec X$.
+In this case, if we look for flows of the form $e=\psi^ix_i$ as we did before, we need $\dot{\vec \psi}=-\vec X\times \vec\psi$, which evolves over time to a rotation about an axis along $\vec X$.
 So the geodesic flows are circles in the space of states of this form, around any fixed axis $\vec X$.

-Looking for other real solutions is beyond our scope here as it is likely to need some functional analysis.
-For example if we try solutions of the constant plus linear form $X^i=X^{ij}x_j+ f^i1$ with a real matrix $X^{ij}$ and a real vector $f^i$, then our equations become
+Looking for other real solutions in the full (non-reduced) fuzzy sphere is beyond our scope here as it leaves the algebraic setting and would require a completion.
+For example, if we try solutions of the constant plus linear form $X^i=X^{ij}x_j+ f^i1$ with a real matrix $X^{ij}$ and a real vector $f^i$, then the improved auxiliary condition becomes